AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

   }
 }
 ```
-This can then be picked up by our features. _Note: The name of the setting should correlate exactly with the class name of our feature._
+Our features can then be configured accordingly by adjusting the values in the configuration.
+Of course you don't need to use this file, and I'll explain later how you can implement your own method of obtaining settings. _Note: In this scenario the name of the setting should correlate exactly with the class name of our feature.
+I will explain why later in this post._

 I'll leave it up to you on how you decide to toggle the switch.
 This could be deploy time, real time or just manually.

 ### Settings Feature Provider
-Unfortunately one of the issues with the AppSettingsProvider within the FeatureToggle package is that it doesn't appear to read from the config file correctly.
-I've raised an [issue on GitHub](https://github.com/jason-roberts/FeatureToggle/issues/145) but awaiting a resolution.
+Unfortunately one of the issues with this pre-release version of the package is that the AppSettingsProvider within the FeatureToggle package is that it doesn't appear to read from the config file correctly.
+I've raised an [issue on GitHub](https://github.com/jason-roberts/FeatureToggle/issues/145) but I'm awaiting a resolution.

-The good thing is that you can write your own settings provider so that you can integrate with whichever service you would like (such as an API, database, etc).
+The good thing is that you can write your own settings provider so that you can integrate with whichever service you would like (such as an API, database, or in our scenario a config file).
 This is exactly what I did to read from the AppSettings.json file.

 All that is needed is to implement the IBooleanToggleValueProvider interface, create an instance of it and assign it to a property on the feature at registration.
-In the scenario below, I read from the AppSettings.json file, looking for a "FeatureToggle" block, and use reflection to find the class name of the current feature instance, then look it up from config.
+In the scenario below, I read from the AppSettings.json file, looking for a "FeatureToggle" section, and use reflection to find the class name of the current feature instance, then look it up from config.

 #### Custom settings provider
 ```